gamesbook/pyprototypr/docs/manual.rst

 Colors in **pyprototypr** can also make use of names from a pre-defined list of colors - for example *#A0522D* is defined as the color *sienna*.
-A PDF called `colorset.pdf`, which shows all the named colors available, can be found in the `examples` directory.
+A PDF called `colorset.pdf`, which shows all the names of all the colors that are available, can be found in the `examples` directory.

 .. raw:: pdf